 Even assuming, arguendo, NRS 37.140 applies to this regulatory taking case, it only requires payment of just compensation after entry of a "final judgment."
 "Final judgment' means a judgment which cannot be directly attacked by appeal."
 NRS 37.009(2).
 Until the appellate court decides the appeal and issues a remittitur, the Judgment is not yet "final."
 See id.
-The Stay Order did not even address this language.
+The Stay Order did not even address NRS 37.009(2) and renders this language entirely meaningless, in contravention of fundamental principles of statutory construction.
+See Williams, 133 Nev. at 596, 402 P.3d at 1262.